zbr-sol/simple-solana-wallet/README.md

 # Wallet Tutorial
-In this tutorial, you'll learn to develop a wallet for the [Solana](https://solana.com/) protocol.
-We will provide a simple [Next.js](https://nextjs.org/) application that you will complete by leveraging Solana's [JavaScript SDK](https://solana-labs.github.io/solana-web3.js/index.html).
-In the process, you'll dive into key concepts relevant to Web 3 and start to cultivate an understanding for what it takes to build decentralized applications (dApps).
+This is an extremely simple implementation of a wallet for the [Solana](https://solana.com/) protocol.
+Figment (more details below) provided a simple [Next.js](https://nextjs.org/) application that I completed by leveraging Solana's [JavaScript SDK](https://solana-labs.github.io/solana-web3.js/index.html).

+If you follow my commit history, you can see that we built this wallet in a few discrete steps:
+1. Create the wallet by generating a mnemonic device and converting it to seed bytes.
+We can then create a new "account" using this seed.
+2. Be able to fetch the SOL balance from this wallet address
+3. Request an airdrop of 1 SOL to this address from a devnet "faucet"
+4. Be able to send/transfer funds to any other wallet address
+5. Log out and "recover" an account by importing the seed/recovery phrase generated in step 1

 ![](./public/wallet-tutorial-screenshot.png)